qi-kayon/antisocial_x/README.md

 It preserves the ability for users to like and comment on posts, maintaining the core interactive features of the platform while removing all potential influences of popularity metrics.

+## Privacy
+This extension operates entirely locally and does not collect or transmit any user data.

 ## What Gets Hidden

 - Like counts